joannaong/analyticos/README.md

 ```

 Event tracking: outbound links

 We need to set a time out for outbound links to give google analytics enough time to track.
+You can call it inside the html using
 ```
+Tracker.trackOutboundLink(this, _link, _category, _action);

 <a target="_blank" href="https://twitter.com/" onClick="Tracker.trackOutboundLink(this, _link, _category, _action); return false;"></a>
 ```

+## Testing
+- Check your console logs
+- Check google analytics interface.
+Go to 'Real-Time' on the right hand side of the dashboard, you should be able to see your trackEvent firing under the 'Events' section.
+And trackPage firing under 'Overview'.